brycewray/hugo-site/content/posts/2024/04/life-intrudes/index.md

 https://fosstodon.org/@BryceWrayTX/112112586291878471
 -->

 In this particular case, the intrusion had been an emergency admittance to a local hospital late on Friday, March 15, following weeks of gradually increasing gastrointestinal discomfort.
-A CT scan revealed that my colon had swollen dramatically --- hence the discomfort --- because it contained a mass roughly five centimeters in size.
+A CT scan revealed that my colon had swollen dramatically --- hence the discomfort --- because it contained a mass roughly 5.6 centimeters in size.

 The next day, surgery confirmed the suspicions of the multiple colorectal specialists who'd seen the scan: the mass was malignant.
 I had colon cancer.